sapzildj/electron-watermark/CONTRIBUTING.md

 # Contributing Guidelines

-Thank you for your interest in contributing to the Electron Watermark project!
+Thank you for your interest in contributing to the Aqua Watermark project!

 ## 🚀 Getting Started